-With a lawn tractor, you'll be able to handle whatever curveballs your lawn throws your way without burning yourself out.
+With a riding lawn mower such as a lawn tractor, you'll be able to handle whatever curveballs your lawn throws your way without burning yourself out.

 After choosing the right grade, selecting the perfect lawn tractor comes down to picking the right mower deck size.
 Deck size refers to the width of the cut on your tractor.

 Typically, it's recommended to choose a deck size based on how large your yard or property is.